defvayne23/Hidden-Tumblr/README.md

 Hidden Tumblr
 ===========

+Google Chrome extension to extend Tumblr.

+_Features:_

-Hidden Tumblr is a Google Chrome extension that hides a post, all of it's futer and past reblogs.
+* Hides a post, and all of it's future and past reblogs.
 Useful for when you are tired of seeing a specific post show up on your dashboard over and over again.
+* Stores last top post from previous page load.
+Shows notification when you reached the end of new posts and have seen everything below it.

 Installation
 -----------